 Emergency Response Responsibilities

-Drills are required by the state for grant purposes and to keep staff prepared for large scale emergencies and real world events.
-The State is planning a state-wide drill in April 2016.
+The Department participated in a state-wide drill in April 2016.
+Drills are required by the state to keep staff prepared for large scale emergencies and real world events.